bf4/webtrees/modules/googlemap_readme.txt

 import (with reservations for specific place structure and spelling).

-Using the tree structure mentioned above, we start to build location data from the top down – which, in 99% of cases, will mean starting by entering a country.
+Using the tree structure mentioned above, we start to build location data from the top down â€“ which, in 99% of cases, will mean starting by entering a country.
 When that is done, we move to the next layer (state, county, whatever is appropriate for your locale.)